top of page

 End of proprietary systems

 From 1997, Fernandes dropped all the original tremolo bridges they had produced previously and adopted a Fernandes-branded Gotoh GE1996T for many of their guitars.
 In the Fernandes naming convention, the new Gotoh was designated "FRT-10."
 It had "FERNANDES" on the base plate and "Licensed Under Floyd Rose Patents" on the tail.
-They also continued to use the Takeuchi TRS-PRO ("FRT5-PRO.")
+They also continued to use the Takeuchi FRT5-PRO.
+For 1997 the FR-65 and FR-55 continued to be available in left hand by special order and came with the FRT5-PRO.
+For 1998 the FR-55 was dropped and the FR-75 was added.
+For 1999, left handed options included the FR-85S and FR-75-3S.
+The TRS-PRO was not used again until the 2002 left handed FRP-2000L Revolver Pro.

 UPDATE 2024: Fernandes Co., Ltd. ceased operations on July 11, 2024.
 The company posted a notice at its headquarters stating: "We are currently burdened with a considerable amount of debt to multiple creditors, and unfortunately, we are unable to continue our business."